lucidworks/lucidworks-view/README.md

 CSS options are configured in the files in client/assets/scss.

-Templates for various regions of the UI are located in client/assets/components.
+Templates for various UI components are located in client/assets/components.

 Search results from different document types can use different templates.
 The `client/assets/components/document` directory contains templates for some common document types, plus default templates for all others.
 Data types correspond to Connectors in Fusion.
 See (Customizing Documents)[docs/Customizing_Documents.md] for details about working with these.

 ## What's Next

-For more details about configuring and customizing Tiara, see the [docs](docs/) directory.
+For more details about configuring and customizing View, see the [docs](docs/) directory.